adrianojfn/Pokemon-GO-Wiki/README.md

 # Pokemon GO Wiki

-Site com intuito educativo, feito para treinar habilidades em HTML5, CSS e posteriormete JavaScript.
-Sempre utilizando a técnica Mobile First no desenvolvimento.
+Educational site, designed to train skills in HTML5, CSS3 and later JavaScript.
+Always using the Mobile First technique in development.